Your dog or cat and COVID-19

 In addition to the above, the Directorate-General for Animal Rights explains it is also permitted to feed feline colonies as long as one gives priority to quiet hours, as well as animals on farms and in animal protection centres.
 These tasks can only be performed by people with previous authorisation.

-According to the WHO there is no scientific evidence that animals suffer Covid-19 or are able to transmit it.
-In this sense, the authorities recommend maintaining normal contact with our pets while being extra careful with hygienic standards: when you go out for a walk, it is recommended not to touch any object with your hands – such as door handles, lift buttons, doors – or to do so wearing gloves; disinfect all equipment correctly (leash, collar, etcetera) and leave it at the door entrance, together with your shoes; and wash your hands thoroughly after touching them and before feeding them.
+There is no current evidence that suggests that dogs and cats play a role in the spread of COVID-19.
+However, the authorities recommend to limit contact with our pets being extra careful with hygienic standards: when you go out for a walk, it is recommended not to touch any object with your hands – such as door handles, lift buttons, doors – or to do so wearing gloves; disinfect all equipment correctly (leash, collar, etcetera) and leave it at the door entrance, together with your shoes; and wash your hands thoroughly after touching them and before feeding them.
 You are also requested not to use face masks on them, as they are of no use and may asphyxiate them.

 Following the Health and Government authorities’ guidance, and as a response to the COVID-19 situation, at Affinity Petcare we are totally committed to protect the health of our team members, customers and the rest of society, and to provide the petfood that our dogs and cats need.